ksalango/ksalango/README.md

 ### Hi there, I'm Kamia 👋 😊

 ## About Me ℹ️ 🌟
 I’m Kamia, a Data Scientist specializing in predictive analytics, including time series analysis.
-With a background in Biology and Chemistry, I work as a freelancer, offering data science and machine learning solutions to clients in environmental science and biotech.
+With a background in Biology and Chemistry, I work as a freelancer, offering data science and machine learning solutions to clients in diverse industries.

 I have over 8 years of experience working in various industries, where I excelled in strategy and communications.
 In my current role as a Data Scientist, I have developed creative predictive machine learning solutions in areas such as surf forecasting, urban agriculture, and biochemistry.
 Additionally, I have a strong foundation in natural language processing (NLP) and am passionate about expanding my expertise in this area.